Requirements for Graduation

 (8) No course work required for the minor may be taken on a Pass/No Pass basis.

-(9) A minimum cumulative 2.0 GPA must be achieved in all courses required for the minor.
+(9) A minimum cumulative 2.0 GPA must be achieved in all courses applied toward the minor.
 A higher minimum may be required by the sponsoring department or unit.

 (11) Completion of the minor program will be recorded on the transcript.
 The student receives a separate minor certificate for each minor program completed.

-Anthropology; Art History; Biochemistry; Biological Sciences (B.A. and B.S.); Broadcast Journalism; Chemistry (B.A. and B.S.); Cinema-Television; Classics; Communication; Comparative Literature; Earth Sciences; Economics; English; French; Gender Studies; Geography; Geological Sciences; German; History; Human Development and Aging (B.S.); International Relations; Linguistics; Mathematics (B.A. and B.S.); Neuroscience; Philosophy, Philosophy (Ethics, Law and Value Theory); Political Science; Print Journalism; Psychology; Public Policy, Management, and Planning; Public Relations; Religion; Sociology; and Spanish.
+Anthropology; Art History; Biochemistry; Biological Sciences (B.A. and B.S.); Broadcast and Digital Journalism; Chemistry (B.A. and B.S.); Cinematic Arts; Classics; Communication; Comparative Literature; Earth Sciences; Economics; English; French; Gender Studies; Geological Sciences; History; Human Development and Aging (B.S.); International Relations; Linguistics; Mathematics (B.A. and B.S.); Neuroscience; Philosophy, Philosophy (Ethics, Law and Value Theory); Political Science; Print and Digital Journalism; Psychology; Public Policy, Management, and Planning; Public Relations; Religion; Sociology; and Spanish.

 The minimal requirements for receiving departmental honors are that the student: (1) satisfactorily completes course work for an honors project and (2) achieves no less than a 3.5 GPA (A = 4.0) in the major at the time of graduation.
 Each program, department or school will designate what it considers the appropriate course work and honors project.